willem-klok/willem-klok.github.io/_summaries/2023-03-05-stop-being-nice.md

 type: "book summary"
 ---

 This is an English summary of the Dutch book: "Stop met Aardig Zijn" by Thomas D’ansembourg.
+It is about recognising your feelings and underlying needs, and finding ways to communicate them in a non-violent way.

 We have taught ourselves that in order to be with someone, we have to be someone else, i.e. not ourselves.
 A central question in this book is therefor how to be yourself without losing presence of the other.
 How to be with someone without trying to be someone else?